American Music Awards of 2021

 The 49th Annual American Music Awards were held on November 21, 2021, at the Microsoft Theater in Los Angeles, recognizing the most popular artists, singles and albums of 2021.
 Cardi B hosted the ceremony, following Queen Latifah (1995) as the only female rappers in history to do so.
 Cardi B became the first artist to win Favorite Rap/Hip Hop Song three times.
 BTS, Doja Cat, and Megan Thee Stallion won three awards each.

-The ceremony was notable as the first produced under the banner of MRC Live & Alternative, which was formerly known as Dick Clark Productions after use of that name was phased out the month before.
-However, this would turn out to be the only year produced under this banner, as the Dick Clark Productions name was restored in August 2022.
+The ceremony was notable as the first produced by MRC Live & Alternative, formerly known as Dick Clark Productions after use of the latter banner was phased out the month prior.
+However, this would be the only ceremony produced under the banner, as the Dick Clark Productions name was restored in August 2022.